SharePoint/sp-dev-docs/docs/solution-guidance/configuring-the-pnp-provisioning-engine.md

 ## Extraction Configuration

 There is a JSON schema available at https://aka.ms/sppnp-extract-configuration-schema.
 We will automatically update the schema referred to by that URL to a later version if new functionality comes available.
-If you create a JSON file use a modern editor, like Visual Studio Code, and you reference this schema will there willl be intellisense and descriptions of all the properties you can set.
+If you create a JSON file use a modern editor, like Visual Studio Code, and you reference this schema, there will be intellisense and descriptions of all the properties you can set.

 Let's have a look at the following sample configuration